DeMarco Murray: 2012 season

-Murray started the season off strong with 20 carries for 131 yards in a 24–17 road victory over the New York Giants.
+Murray started the season off strong with 20 carries for 131 yards in a 24–17 road victory over the Giants.
 Over the next three games, he had 41 carries for 106 yards and a touchdown to go along with 14 receptions for 105 yards.
-During a Week 6 31–29 road loss to the Baltimore Ravens, Murray had 14 carries for 93 yards before suffering a sprained foot.
+During a narrow Week 6 31–29 road loss to the Baltimore Ravens, Murray had 14 carries for 93 yards before suffering a sprained foot.
 He missed six games as a result of the injury.
-After returning from his injury, Murray rushed for 83 yards and a touchdown on 23 carries during a Week 13 38–33 victory over the Philadelphia Eagles.
+After returning from his injury, Murray rushed for 83 yards and a touchdown on 23 carries during a Week 13 38–33 victory over the Eagles.
 In the next game against the Cincinnati Bengals, he recorded his third touchdown of the year while rushing for 53 yards on 21 attempts in the 20–19 road victory.
 This marked the eighth straight game where the Cowboys have won with Murray rushing the ball 20 or more times as the starting running back.

 Despite missing six games, Murray finished his second professional season with 161 carries for 663 yards and four touchdowns to go along with 35 receptions for 251 yards.

 2013 season

-During a Week 3 31–7 victory over the St. Louis Rams, Murray recorded a season-high 175 yards on 26 carries and three receptions for 28 yards.
+During a Week 3 31–7 victory over the Rams, Murray recorded a season-high 175 yards on 26 carries and three receptions for 28 yards.
 This marked the second time in as many games that he ran for over 175 yards against the Rams.

-During Week 6 game against the Washington Redskins, Murray suffered a sprained MCL and missed the next two games.
+Three weeks later against the Washington Redskins, Murray suffered a sprained MCL and missed the next two games.
 Rookie Joseph Randle took Murray's place because second-string running back Lance Dunbar was also battling an injury of his own.

 Returning from injury in Week 9, Murray was limited with four carries for 31 yards as the Dallas coaching staff abandoned the running game with 51 passing plays to 10 rushing plays in a 27–23 victory over the Minnesota Vikings.
 Although he did not have many opportunities in this game, Murray would improve as 61% of his rushing yards came from the second half of the season.
-During Week 13 against the Oakland Raiders, he ran for 63 yards and a career-high three touchdowns in the 31–24 victory.
-Three weeks later against the Redskins, Murray scored a ten-yard receiving touchdown from Tony Romo late in the fourth quarter to help give the Cowboys the game-winning points in the narrow 24–23 victory.
+During a Week 13 31–24 victory over the Oakland Raiders, he ran for 63 yards and a career-high three touchdowns.
+Three weeks later against the Redskins, Murray scored a 10-yard receiving touchdown from Tony Romo late in the fourth quarter to help give the Cowboys the game-winning points in the narrow 24–23 victory.